tracim/tracim/doc/frontend/tables.md

 #### Step 2

-Create its columnHelper with the imported function.
+Create its columnHelper with the relevant imported function.

 ```javascript
 import { createColumnHelper } from '@tanstack/react-table'